 Pour into a wetted, shallow dish, and when cold, cut into squares and roll in confectioners' sugar.

 My wife and I often chuckle over a humorous incident that occurred when shopping in the Suq.
-The historic marketplace has extremely narrow streets bursting with all manner of tiny shops; it's packed with people and bustling with activity.
+The historic marketplace has extremely narrow streets bursting with all manners of tiny shops.
+It's packed with people and bustling with activity.

-While we stood examining the tempting treats of the Arab confectionery merchant, an over aggressive vendor from a nearby shop shouted at us in English:
+While we had stood examining the tempting treats of an Arab confectionery merchant, an over aggressive vendor from a nearby shop shouted at us in English:

 "Hey!
 Don't buy off him!
 Come over here and let me rip you off."